nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

     In particular:

-    - If the JSON pointer points to an object key that does not exist, it is created an filled with a `#!json null` value before a reference to it is returned.
+    - If the JSON pointer points to an object key that does not exist, it is created and filled with a `#!json null` value before a reference to it is returned.
-    - If the JSON pointer points to an array index that does not exist, it is created an filled with a `#!json null` value before a reference to it is returned.
+    - If the JSON pointer points to an array index that does not exist, it is created and filled with a `#!json null` value before a reference to it is returned.
 All indices between the current maximum and the given index are also filled with `#!json null`.
     - The special value `-` is treated as a synonym for the index past the end.